alex-lt-kong/the-nitty-gritty/c-cpp/cpp/01_raii-and-the-rule-of-five/README.md

   second_wallet: 31415926, -1
   Segmentation fault
   ```

-  * Well we accept that there will be buffer sharing, but WTH is there a
+  * Well, we accept that there will be buffer sharing, but WTH is there a
   Segfault??
 It has to do with C++'s automatic memory management.
 When an
   object goes out of scope, its destructor is automatically called.
 In the
   above sample, `first_wallet` and `second_wallet` go out of scope one
-  after another and their destructor being called.
+  after another and their destructor is called.
 This is what RAII requires
   as well.
   * After `first_wallet` goes out of scope, we rightfully `free()` both
   pointers.
 But wait, what happens when `second_wallet`'s destructor is